-Studying Process Engineering
+Studying Process Engineering in Germany

 Process engineers and chemical engineers create new products from raw materials.

 An article by Julia Kimmerle

 That is what it’s about